ssuzuki323/bar-chart/README.md

 ![fig-11.PNG](fig-11.PNG)

 But, we still cannot really tell what each of these bars are.
 Which of these bars is a high calorie cereal, and which are lower?
 We are missing text labels!
 We're going to need to start by applying a new selection to our SVG, but this time for text.
-Much like our previous selection, we are going to need to select all of the text elements in the SVG and append new text elements for each record in our data set.
+Much like our previous selection, we are going to need to select all of the text elements in the SVG and append new text elements for each record in our dataset.

 ```diff
     else